yohasebe/monadic-chat/docs/basic-apps.md

 </details>

-## Content Understanding
+## Content Analysis

 ### Video Describer

 ![Video Describer app icon](../assets/icons/video.png ':size=40')

 This is an application that analyzes video content and describes its content.
 The AI analyzes the video content and provides a detailed description of what is happening.

 The app extracts frames from the video, converts them into base64 PNG images, and extracts audio data from the video, saving it as an MP3 file.
 Based on these, the AI provides an overall description of the visual and audio information contained in the video file.

 To use this app, users need to store the video file in the `Shared Folder` and provide the file name.
 Additionally, the frames per second (fps) for frame extraction must be specified.
 If the total number of frames exceeds 50, only 50 frames will be proportionally extracted from the video.